Crown-Commercial-Service/ccs-frontend/README.md

 Symfony application to generate the Crown Commercial public website at https://www.crowncommercial.gov.uk/

-Please see [further web documentation](https://github.com/Crown-Commercial-Service/ccsweb-docs/tree/master/web) (private repo).
+Please see [further web documentation](https://github.com/Crown-Commercial-Service/ccsweb-docs/tree/master/web) (this is a private repo).

 ## Table of contents